All Episodes

 You get the caller of the do we have any more of those Trump pens?

-Stay on the line of J. woo-hoo!
+Stay on the line every day.

-All I'm saying is I'm not saying Trump is exactly neo, but what's been going on right now is he he's neo.
+All I'm saying is I'm not saying Trump is exactly Neo, but what's been going on right now is he he's Neo.

-And they have just poked the bear once too many, and I applaud you for everything you have done, and I just cannot thank you enough because even my kids who are uh younger, they walk around with your talking points, which are fact based.
+And I just cannot thank you enough because even my kids, who are younger, they walk around with your talking points, which are fact-based.

-Every every one of them, by the way, I write them, and I do my own research.
+Every one of them, by the way, I write them.

 And the funny thing is that they don't ever challenge me on my substance.

-They just he's a liar.
+They go, he's a liar.

 Okay, tell me where I lied.